mythaxis/mythaxis.github.io/content/issue-23/Weapons of Mass Entanglement.md

 Panduranga stood alone with the plant and watched reality ripple in the sky.
 No TV, no house, no tourist town: only the plant.
 It carried a newly blossomed bud, and as Panduranga looked inside it, she saw herself lying there, asleep next to the man from the TV.

 -

+*Thanks for reading - but we'd love feedback!
+Let us know what you think of "Weapons of Mass Entanglement" on [Facebook](https://www.facebook.com/MythaxisMagazine/posts/103854514868883).*